 “There’s no way I’m reading this book.”
 I think I tried at least half a dozen times before finally giving up and looking for an Internet summary for a young-adult lit class in college.
 You see I was a “track star” and didn’t have the time for a story about witches and trolls or whatever these books were all about.
 It wasn’t until months later, during a dull summer afternoon I gave the Boy Wizard and his Lightening Bolt Scar another shot.

 The books came to me at a time when reading was a chore… an assignment or research needed for a paper.
 I was in college and hadn’t been really interested in a book since The Catcher in the Rye or A Separate Peace which I read early on in high school.
-I was interested in my practice schedule and where my next track meet was.
+I was interested in my track practice schedule and where my next track meet was.
 I didn’t have time for “reading for fun.”
-Plus I was never really a fan of the fantasy genre.
-I never really got into Star Wars and at the time had only read one book in the Chronicles of Narnia series (The Lion, Witch and Wardrobe, of course for an assignment).
+I was never really a fan of the fantasy genre.
+I never really got into Star Wars and at the time had only read one book in the Chronicles of Narnia series (The Lion, Witch and Wardrobe, of course for a class assignment).

 All that until I met a young wizard when I was in my early twenties.
 I was immediately… pardon the pun… enchanted by J.K.
-Rowling’s… pardon the pun… magical way of spinning a tale.
+Rowling’s… pardon the pun again… magical way of spinning a tale.
 Harry, Ron and Hermione felt like old friends and Hogwarts felt like home.
 I had never interacted with text the way I did with these books.
 I had heard of “page-turners” before, but never held one myself.
 That was until that dull summer day all those years ago.

 Here are some other Harry Potter related blogs I’ve written: